Askeran17/lawforyou/README.md

 ![image](/static/images/readme-img/wireframe-faq.png)

 ### Database
 The project uses the relational database PostgreSQL to store the data.
 I used PostgreSQL because it is considered one of the recommended databases on the Heroku platform.
-Attention: I have worked with Heroku but after problem with Heroku I have decided to use Render for deploy.

 ### Models in "Services" app